WallarooLabs/wally/apps/arizona-source-app/ARIZONA_REDHAT.md

 ### Building data generation tools
 Please note - you only have to run the `scl` command once.
 If you are copying these instructions into a script, do **NOT** include that.
 Run it from the command  line and then your script.
 #### Build spdlog
-**Note:**You don't have to do this if you are using the arizona-build-server
 ```
 scl enable devtoolset-4 bash
 cd ~/